starsagitarian/TechTaskCynomi/server/readme.md

 - Fetches sleep data for the last seven days for a specific user.
 - URL Parameters: userId is the user's unique ID.

+### 6. DynamoDB configuration
+- its essenstial you have a AWS account where you would need to create a dynamoDB database with the following two tables
+  a.
+UserProfiles: with the following items

+    UserId: string;
+    email: string;
+    name: string
+    gender: string;

+  b.
+UserSleepEntry: with the following items

+    UserId: string;
+    entryId: string;
+    date: string;
+    sleepTime: number

+UserProfiles table have been provided with a Global Secondary Index (GSI) which is email: string.
+UserPrfiles does not contain a sort key while UserSleepEntry has a sort key date: string.
+Please provide in the keys in a dotenv file with the following structure

+        accessKeyId: process.env.AWS_ACCESS_KEY_ID || '',
+        secretAccessKey: process.env.AWS_SECRET_ACCESS_KEY || ''

+Please configure the two tables accordingly.

 ## Notes